-The court of appeals in this case held that petitioner's conviction for simple possession subjected him to mandatory removal from the country because, even though that offense is a misdemeanor under federal law, 21 U.S.C. § 844, petitioner could have been federally prosecuted for recidivist possession a federal felony.
+The court of appeals in this case held that petitioner's conviction for simple possession of Xanax without a prescription subjected him to mandatory removal from the country because, even though simple drug possession is a misdemeanor under federal law, 21 U.S.C. § 844, petitioner could have been prosecuted for recidivist possession-a federal felony.
 Id.
 That holding cannot be squared with the text of the INA or with the other relevant sources of statutory interpretation.